g-e-kenney/prettyClusters/README.md

 - For use when working with really large families, `repnodePreTrim`- using the [EFI-EST toolset](https://efi.igb.illinois.edu/efi-est/) before even generating neighborhoods, as a way of getting a more manageable dataset.
 - A vignette?
 Might be redundant given [the wiki](https://github.com/g-e-kenney/prettyClusters/wiki).
 #### Smaller tweaks
-- Generation of HMMs for hypothetical protein families identified in `prepNeighbors` and `identifySubgroups` (and with it the ability to turn on and off MSA and HMM generation in both tools.)
 - User-supplied HMMs for annotation of predefined custom protein (sub)families as a standalone subfunction.
 - Options to let the user specify distance and clustering methods in `prepNeighbors` and `analyzeNeighbors`.
 - Additional tools or instructions for import from UniProt metadata and from GFF/GFF-3 formatted files - haven't decided whether to keep guiding people towards GenBank as an input format (making `gbToIMG` the entry for non-IMG data), or whether to develop dedicated tools for one or two other common formats.
 If so, this will likely be a separate function that can also replace `generateNeighbors`, and it will likely suffer from the same data heterogeneity (and lack of gene family annotations) that that `gbToIMG` does.
 Supplementation with `incorpIprScan` is likely still going to be advisable.
-- Single scale bar in `prettyClusterDiagrams`.
-Probably will try generating a final fake "gene cluster" with single-nt "genes" every kb or something?
 ### Known issues
 - There may be complications for people on newer M1 Macs.
 I've highlighted a few in the [installation guide](https://github.com/g-e-kenney/prettyClusters/wiki/Installation-guide) as people have reported them, but I don't have a Mac new enough to test this myself.
 I don't anticipate quite the same level of problems for Windows 10 vs. Windows 11, but I also don't have a PC new enough to test any Windows 11-specific issues.
 - Auto-annotation in `prettyClusterDiagrams` may miss genes if their initial family categorization (or ORF-finding, particularly for small genes like RiPP precursors) was poor!
 This is doubly the case for GenBank-derived files (use of `incorpIprScan` can improve annotation, but not ORF-finding).
 If this is a big problem for your genome neighborhoods, you can consider manually updating problem genes (adding metadata lines and amino acid sequences, which I know is terrible) or re-annotating your sequences ([reannotated data](https://github.com/g-e-kenney/prettyClusters/wiki/Preparing-data-from-non-IMG-sources-for-prettyClusters#re-annotating-nucleic-acid-sequences) can be reintegrated into a `prettyClusters` workflow.)